Do you want to figure out why wp_mail is not working and fix it?

 You might also want to improve your WordPress SEO.
 See our article on the best WordPress SEO plugins to boost your organic traffic and rankings.

 Ready to fix your emails?
 Get started today with the best WordPress SMTP plugin.
-WP Mail SMTP Elite includes full White Glove Setup and offers a 14-day money-back guarantee.
+If you don’t have the time to fix your emails, you can get full White Glove Setup assistance as an extra purchase, and there’s a 14-day money-back guarantee for all paid plans.

 If this article helped you out, please follow us on Facebook and Twitter for more WordPress tips and tutorials.